AI & Data Quality · Production ML · Annotation QA

 Post-retraining audit — cycle resets

 Post-deployment performance is benchmarked against pre-retraining baseline.
 Drift monitoring reactivated.
 Governance cycle continues as a permanent operational layer, not a one-time fix.
+99.8% accuracy targets maintained throughout.

 Warning Signs of Annotation Governance Breakdown

-These signals typically appear before aggregate accuracy metrics decline — giving teams an intervention window if they are monitored systematically.
+These signals typically appear before aggregate accuracy metrics decline — giving teams an intervention window if monitored systematically.
 Most teams do not monitor them, which is why governance failures are usually discovered late.

 Rising volume of escalated or disputed labels indicates that labeling guidelines are failing to cover emerging edge cases or that reviewers are interpreting boundaries differently.